ProbablyNotPetey/HarvestLeveling/README.md

 ## How to Use

 1. Open `harvest_leveling-common.toml`
-2. In the list add any tools you want to override the harvest level for.
+2. In the first list add any tools you want to override the harvest level for.
 Syntax should be `"modid:item;modid:tier"`
+3. In the second list add any custom harvest levels you want.
+Syntax should be `"name;modid:tier"` with the tier being the tier that this custom harvest level comes immediately after.
+Restart required.

 ## Issues/Contributing